 So how did the Baking Steel squad one up the classic?
-We used our 72-Hour dough to maximize that flavor!
+We used our Mastering Pizza Dough to maximize that flavor!
 Tossed with some fresh ingredients as well never hurts!

 1 stick unsalted butter

 2 tbsp fresh parsley , chopped